 Nan-Hui Jo is a proud and devoted Korean single mother, an avid photographer, and writer of children’s books.
-She loves to spend time with her daughter, take photos, and visit places alongside the ocean.
+She loves to spend time with her daughter, visit beautiful places (especially by the ocean), and take pictures.

-In 2009, Nan-Hui fled to Korea with her daughter to escape physical and emotional abuse by the father of the child, a combat veteran of the Iraq War with PTSD and anger issues.
-Using a common manipulation tactic to control a partner’s attempts to regain independence, her ex-partner reported Nan-Hui for child abduction.
-When Nan-Hui landed in Hawai’i with her daughter in July 2014, she was handcuffed, arrested, and immediately separated from her daughter in an operation that involved Yolo County Child Abduction Unit, Honolulu Police Department, Customs and Border Protection (CBP) and the International Criminal Police Organization (Interpol).
-Nan-Hui has not been able to see her daughter since.
-She has also been placed under an immigration hold issued by CBP and enforced by ICE.
+Back in 2009, Nan-Hui fled to Korea with Vitz Da to escape physical and emotional abuse by her then-partner and father of the child, a combat veteran of the Iraq War with PTSD and anger issues.
+Using a common manipulation tactic to control a partner’s attempts to regain independence, her former partner retaliated by reporting Nan-Hui for child abduction.
+Last July, when Nan-Hui arrived with her daughter to Hawaii, she was handcuffed, arrested, and immediately separated from her daughter.
+Nan-Hui has not seen her daughter in over eight months.

 Nan-Hui’s former partner has publicly testified about his repeated violence against her, confirming at least one incident of physical assault.
 He has also, on two separate occasions, broken his hand while punching the wall by her head, and again when punching the car’s steering wheel when she was in the car with him.
 When Nan-Hui fled and attempted to rebuild her life, he “sent emails saying he was ‘considering spending thousands of dollars on a scary bounty hunter.”
-It must be noted that domestic violence thrives behind closed doors, away from the eyes and ears of the public, and these incidents are simply the ones that have been publicly brought to light.
+These incidents of violence are only the public ones against Nan-Hui.
+Like many survivors of domestic violence, Nan-Hui was concerned that if he had hurt her, that he would hurt the child.
+According to a study funded by the U.S. Department of Justice, 30 to 60% of perpetrators of intimate partner violence also abuse children in the household.
+As advocates for survivors of domestic violence, we know that domestic violence thrives behind closed doors, away from the eyes and ears of the public.